Track mileage automatically

 Mileage log formats accepted by HMRC

-Other important things to keep in mind for your mileage log
+Other important considerations for your mileage log

-• Each journey must be documented, including the start and end address, the distance travelled, and a mention of the reason for the journey.
+• You must document each journey, including the start and end address, the distance travelled, and the reason for the journey.
+Entries must be legible and clear.

 For more information about mileage allowance and reimbursements check out our HMRC mileage guide.